Skip to main content

 It is important to note that graduated-payment mortgages and step-rate transactions without a variable-rate feature are not considered variable-rate transactions under Regulation Z. This is likely because changes over the term of the loan are known at the outset – specified payment and/or interest rate increases.

-Application Disclosures
+Application disclosures

 Two ARM disclosures must be given to applicants for such loans at the time an application form is provided or before the consumer pays a non-refundable fee, whichever is earlier.
 There is an exception allowing the disclosures to be delivered or placed in the mail not later than three business days following receipt of a consumer’s application when the application reaches the creditor by telephone or through an intermediary agent or broker.